JoeLeavitt/SkipTrie/README.md

 * The Skip List
     * The skip list used in this project is Doug Lea's implementation of his skip list.
-We modified his skip list structure by adding list search and the coin fipping, which is needed for the skip trie structure.
+We modified his skip list structure by adding list search and the coin fipping that is needed for the skip trie structure.
 We also modified the add method.

 * The X-Fast Trie
     * Our implementation of the x-fast trie is essentially a pseudo-bitwise trie with a doubly linked list built on top of the